-The Atlanta Fed’s tool is one of several like it that aggregate incoming data, math it up and try to predict the eventual GDP release.
-It mashes together Fed forecasts and actual data releases, evolving throughout the quarter as data arrive.
-It also, the Atlanta Fed wants you to know, isn’t the bank’s official forecast.
+The Atlanta Fed’s tool is one of several like it that aggregate incoming data, apply mathematical modelling and try to predict the US’s eventual GDP release.
+It mashes together Fed forecasts and actual US economic data releases, evolving throughout the quarter as data arrive.
+It also, the Atlanta Fed’s website stresses, isn’t the bank’s official forecast.
 It is a research exercise above all else, based largely on ideas cooked up in the private sector.

 Exhibit 1: Tracking Error on Eve of Release Up Since Pandemic

 Again, we aren’t saying this tool is wrong or useless.
-We aren’t siding with the St. Louis Fed’s Economic News Index nowcast, which currently projects 3.9% annualized growth.[ii]
+We aren’t siding with the St. Louis Fed’s Economic News Index nowcast, which currently projects 3.9% annualised growth.[ix]
 Nor are we suggesting these bodies follow the New York Fed’s lead and pause their nowcasts, pending recalculation and methodology changes post-pandemic.
-All data have their limitations, and these nowcasts helpfully aggregate things for investors to consume.
+All data have their limitations, and we think these nowcasts helpfully aggregate things for investors to consume.

 Still, maybe the Atlanta Fed’s gauge is right and we do get another quarterly contraction.
-Some would likely dub that a recession.
+Some commentators we follow would likely call that a recession.
 (Of course, America doesn’t define a recession as two straight quarters of negative GDP.
-The fun folks at the National Bureau of Economic Research’s Business Cycle Dating Committee determine when we are in one—at a long lag.)
-But you can find recession chatter on virtually every financial media outlet anywhere quite easily and prominently.
+The fun analysts at the National Bureau of Economic Research’s Business Cycle Dating Committee determine when the US is in one—at a long lag.)
+But you can find recession chatter on virtually every financial publication anywhere quite easily and prominently.
 That suggests to us that the risk of recession is factored into markets to a very large extent today.
 In our view, it would take quite a lot to negatively shock stocks for long now.